 The Year in Review

-On behalf of the Board, I would like to thank our business partners, management, staff and shareholders for their invaluable contributions throughout the year.
-In appreciation of our shareholders' enduring show of support, we will also be rewarding shareholders with a final dividend of 1.0 Singapore cents for FY2018, to be approved at the upcoming Annual General Meeting.
+On behalf of the board, I like to express my deep appreciation to our business partners, management, staff and shareholders for their contributions to Yongmao's continued success.
+In appreciation of our shareholders' steadfast support, we are proposing to reward shareholders with a final dividend of 3.0 Singapore cents for FY2019, subject to approval at the upcoming Annual General Meeting.

 Sun Zhao Lin